jeneiss/adapt-pageHeader/README.md

-# adapt-banner
+# adapt-pageHeader
-A banner component
+A pageHeader component